 Small Ruminant Health

-Ruminant animals are herbivores (plant-eaters) with a specialized four-chamber stomach that allows them to digest the tough fibers of grasses and other vegetation.
+Ruminant animals are herbivores (plant-eaters) with a specialized four-chamber stomach that allows them to digest the tough fibers of grass and other vegetation.
 Because they are herd animals, an illness or condition with one animal can swiftly infect or stress the rest.
 If the herd increases in size, there may be a growing need for the services of a veterinary specialist for their ongoing health.

 Some steps that responsible livestock owners can take include: